The Connaught Bar, Connaught Hotel, London

 Within the function rooms the lighting controls fully integrate with the audio visual systems allowing both projectors, blinds, audio and lighting to be controlled seamlessly as one at the touch of a button.
 The system even allows for users to copy and modify lighting scenes for future recall.

-The guestroom and suite lighting all link with the hotel’s guestroom management, key card and booking systems, automatically selecting the correct lighting configuration dependent on whether guests or staff are entering the room and swicthing off the lighting when the room is vacant.
+The guestroom and suite lighting all link with the hotel’s guestroom management, key card and booking systems, automatically selecting the correct lighting configuration dependent on whether guests or staff are entering the room and switching off the lighting when the room is vacant.

 Through the use of lighting controls and the integration of these with the other hotel systems, many savings are made through the reduction of energy use and the benefit of extended life of tungsten lamps, reducing the maintenance required for these sources.